Disha200651/Cloud-Chat-app/README.md

 # Cloud Chat App ☁️💬

-A modern, real-time chat application built with React and Firebase, featuring multi-room support, file uploads, AI integration, message reactions, presence indicators, and more.
+A modern, real-time chat application built with React and Firebase, featuring multi-room support, file uploads, AI integration, message reactions, and more.

 ## ✨ Features